ced2anglia/ssouk_web/README.md

 This is for local development, so no worries (on a MAC I have no idea were is it!)

-Now change the line on this file /etc/postgresql/8.4/main/pg_hba.conf
+Add the line on this file /etc/postgresql/9.1/main/pg_hba.conf

-From

-    local   all         all                               ident

-To

     local   all         all                               md5